[epistemic status: a structured, but ultimately somewhat ranty warning against self-help books and their bullshit with the hope of saving others time]

 Highlight the limits of current scientific knowledge and why the field is still being pursued.

 “But I have a limited space of text to dedicate to the spread of knowledge!”
 I know and the fact that we haven’t invented a better form of communication given the advent of computers may be one of humanities greatest tragedies.
-But until humanity gets its act together, we might as well face the reality that text is still a dominant communication medium and accept the responsibility to use it as effectively and safely as possible.
+But until humanity gets its act together, we might as well accept text is still a dominant communication medium and use it responsibly.

 For example, butchering theoretical physics while talking about meditation: